conda-forge/conda-forge.github.io/src/maintainer/adding_pkgs.rst

       #.
 Install grayskull using conda through the conda-forge channel with the command: ``conda install -c conda-forge grayskull``
       #.
 Fork and clone the `staged-recipes <https://github.com/conda-forge/staged-recipes>`_ repository from GitHub.
       #.
 Checkout a new branch from the staged-recipes ``main`` branch.
       #.
-Through CLI, cd inside the 'staged-recipes/recipes' directory.
+Using your command line or terminal, cd inside the 'staged-recipes/recipes' directory.
       #.
-Call grayskull and pass the pypi repository, followed by the name of the package you want to contribute to conda-forge. (i.e ``grayskull pypi <name-of-package>`` **OR** Use grayskull ``pypi <name-of-package> --strict-conda-forge`` to remove some selectors which are not necessary for conda-forge and adapt recipes to fit better in the conda-forge ecosystem.
+Call grayskull and pass the PyPI repository, followed by the name of the package you want to contribute to conda-forge. (i.e ``grayskull pypi <name-of-package>`` **OR** Use grayskull ``pypi <name-of-package> --strict-conda-forge`` to remove some selectors which are not necessary for conda-forge and adapt recipes to fit better in the conda-forge ecosystem.
         Grayskull will create a folder with the same name as the package in the ‘recipes’ folder of the ‘staged-recipes’ directory.
 This folder will contain the meta.yaml file and also the license file if the package includes a license in the PyPI distribution.
       #.
-Go through the generated ``meta.yaml`` file and remove all irrelevant comments in the ``meta.yaml``  file..
+Go through the generated ``meta.yaml`` file and remove all irrelevant comments in the ``meta.yaml``  file.
 For simpler packages, the generated recipes are nearly perfect, but for some packages you might need to make certain tweaks.
       #.
-Commit and push the changes. git add recipe/abc/meta.yaml git commit -m "add a commit message" git push
+Commit and push the changes. `git add recipe/abc/meta.yaml` `git commit -m "add a commit message"` `git push``
       #.
 Create a PR.

       Know more about `Grayskull <https://github.com/conda-incubator/grayskull>`_